 Is there really such a thing as too much coffee?

-My day doesn’t start until I’ve had my first cup of coffee.
+If you’re like me, then your day doesn’t start until you’ve had your first sip of coffee.

 7 | Condoms

-Condoms can be expensive, but the more condoms you buy, the cheaper they usually are.
+Condoms can be expensive, but the more condoms you buy, the cheaper they are.

-Condoms generally don’t expire until four or five years after they’re made, so you’ll likely use them up before they go bad.
+And condoms typically don’t expire until 4 or 5 years after they’re made, so you’ll likely use them up before they go bad.

 8 | Canned Goods